mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Part 3.
 Using Node RED to act as a gateway device

+0. Restore the firmaware to its original state.
+That is, remove the code that we used to generate a personalized greeting over BLE.
+We are back to generating random temperature values.

 1. The goal is to establish a connection between Node-RED and the Argon using BLE.
 Install two BLE Nodes in Node-RED with the following shell commands:
 ```
 $cd ~/.node-red